vilevent/R_survival_analysis/README.md

 ### Overview:
 Analyzing the survival data by the variable age based on the survival experiences of patients in the "65 years or older" group and the "younger than 65 years" group.

+### Project Report outline:
+- Introduction
+- Research interests and questions
+- Statistical methods used
+- Results and conclusions
+- References